 - See the new spring lambs and meet our new heavy horses

 - Collect a free daffodil posy (for mothers and grandmothers)

-- Treat the family to a wagon ride (£2 adults and £1 children) – weather dependant
+- Treat the family to a wagon ride (£2 adults, £1 children) – weather dependent

 - Try a range of family-friendly craft activities

 - Enjoy free 10 minute taster talks

 Why not enjoy breakfast, brunch or lunch at our waterside café?
 Afternoon tea requires advance booking and payment – booking details to follow soon.

 The Museum is home to a fascinating collection of over 50 rescued rural buildings set in a beautiful 40-acre site within the South Downs National Park, where visitors can discover the stories of the people who lived and worked in them from Anglo-Saxon to Edwardian times.